 The application form for scholarships is included in the "Application Form" of each Master, and it is downloadable on https://www.milanofashioninstitute.com/apply-now, under the page "Apply".
 Once you have submitted the Application Form, the Academic Commission shall decide on any assignment, with notification of the result by the beginning of the course.
 For any further information, please read the rules inside the module.

 To whom are the scholarships aimed?

 The scholarships are aimed at both Italian citizens and foreigners who wish to attend the Masters of the Milan Fashion Institute.

-By when to apply? > > The application for scholarship should be submitted by the deadline of > enrollment of the Master.
-For the Masters in 2018, the deadline is December > 1, 2017.
+By when to apply?

+The application for scholarship should be submitted by the deadline of enrollment of the Master.
+For Masters 2022, the deadline is November 30, 2021.